ropensci-archive/checkers/README.md

 checkers
 ========

-Checkers is a framework for reviewing and automated checking of best practices for [research compendia](https://github.com/ropensci/rrrpkg)
+Checkers is a framework for reviewing and automated checking of best practices for [research compendia](https://github.com/ropensci/rrrpkg).

 ## Package to assess analysis + review guide for analysis best practice

-CheckR is an extension of goodpractise (for building R packages) but for your analysis workflow.
+`checkers` is an extension of goodpractice (for building R packages) but for your analysis workflow.
 This package will provide both automatized checks for best practises as well as a descriptive guide for best practises.
-The guide categorizes best practises in terms of their imporatance (Tier 1-3) and whether they are automatable.
+The guide categorizes best practises in terms of their importance (Tier 1-3) and whether they are automatable.

 Goals